 Companies invade this space.
 Yes, they have chosen to ‘like’ your page, but this doesn’t give you licence to hit them with offers, promotions, new products or a statement about how great your company is.
 A ‘like’ is someone giving you a pass into their living room – value it!
 What about the people who don’t like your page – they won’t see these posts.
 This is precisely the point.
 Unless there’s a competition going, no one is going to share self-promotional rubbish over social media to their audience.
 This is exactly why companies resting on their ‘offline’ brand are particularly bad at growing their online audience.

 So what, exactly, constitutes a self-promotional tweet or post?
 Anything that is more promotional than interaction and value-adding.
 Use the content matrix as both a macro and micro guide.
-The blend of your content, where your blob sits in the triangle, should be on the right hand side, but remember that this is an aggregate of numerous posts dotted all over the triangle.
-Some updates will be closer to the centre and maybe one in twenty posts might be way over to the self promotional corner.
+The blend of your content, where your blob sits in the triangle, should be on the right-hand side, but remember that this is an aggregate of numerous posts dotted all over the triangle.
+Some updates will be closer to the centre and maybe one in twenty posts might be way over to the self-promotional corner.
 The other 19 need to be at least as interactive or value-adding as they are ‘promotional’.

 So what’s the bottom line?

 The key is to think of social media content as the foundation of your strategy and online presence.
-Use it to amuse, inform and update your audience and it will grow – find or create something really sharable and you might grow it very quickly!
+Use it to amuse, inform and update your audience and it will grow – find or create something really shareable and you might grow it very quickly!
 We know that well-run competitions grow brands effectively as does effectively targeted Facebook promoted posts, but have you unlocked the power of interaction?

 Enjoyed our blog?
 Like our social media content matrix?
 Cool, let us know!
-If you’re a real sucker for social media theory, check out the derivation of the matrix!